 - Avoid all sources of gluten, dairy, and any other foods you may be sensitive to

-- Eat most of your carbs with your evening meal, making sure they are minimally processed, and finish eating a few hours before going to sleep
+- Eat most of your carbs with your evening meal

-It really can be that simple.
-Oh, and I can’t forget to mention this: Cutting coffee is not going to fix your adrenal fatigue.
-If you enjoy your morning up of Joe, without adding sugar of course, go for it.
+By the way, cutting coffee won’t fix your adrenal fatigue.
+If you enjoy your morning cup of Joe without adding sugar, of course, go for it.
 Stop drinking it after mid-afternoon, but you don’t need to cut it completely.
-Coffee alone doesn’t cause adrenal problems, although slamming energy drinks all day long will absolutely make things worse.

-- Adrenal Extract: Like thyroid extract, adrenal extract is often used to support adrenal health and normal stress levels.* Unfortunately, it’s difficult to find research on the use of extracts, but there are plenty of people who’ve used it, myself included, and found positive effects.
+- Adrenal extract: Just as thyroid extract may support thyroid function, adrenal extract may support normal adrenal function.* Unfortunately, it’s difficult to find research on the use of extracts, but there are plenty of people who’ve used it, myself included, and experienced positive effects.

-- Ashwagandha: Also known as Withania somnifera.
-An adaptogen that helps the body maintain balance and has been shown to support healthy thyroid and stress levels.* Adaptogens typically take more time to affect the body, so don’t expect to feel an immediate effect.
-Also supports muscle strength and recovery, and helps maintain healthy body composition in adults under chronic stress.*
+- Ashwagandha: Also known as Withania somnifera, is an adaptogen that helps the body maintain balance and has been shown to support healthy thyroid and stress levels.* Adaptogens typically take more time to affect the body, so don’t expect to feel an immediate effect.
+It also supports muscle strength and recovery and helps maintain healthy body composition in adults under chronic stress.*

-- DHEA: Precursor to testosterone, especially in women.
+- DHEA is a precursor to testosterone, especially in women.
 DHEA is a hormone and should be used with the guidance of a healthcare practitioner.
 Men should only use it when having their sex hormones tested regularly, as it can cause the amortization of testosterone to estrogen.*

-- L-Theanine: Has been shown to stimulate alpha brain waves, which allow you to remain awake and alert, while feeling a sense of calm.* The most pure form of theanine is Suntheanine.*
+- L-theanine: Has been shown to stimulate alpha brain waves, which allow you to remain awake and alert while feeling a sense of calm.* The purest form of theanine is Suntheanine.*

-- Relora™: A proprietary combination of Magnolia and Phellodendron extracts.
-Has been shown to help cause feelings of relaxation and modulate the body’s stress response.* May also support normal DHEA levels, especially in women.* May help maintain normal testosterone in seasons of high stress that normally cause testosterone levels to fall.*
+- Relora™: A proprietary combination of Magnolia and Phellodendron extract.
+Relora has been shown to cause feelings of relaxation and modulate the body’s stress response.
+It may also support normal DHEA levels in women and help maintain normal testosterone levels in men during periods of high stress.*

 Persist One Day At A Time